timeeeee/wordle-solver/README.md

 Since this solution involves randomness, running this script without arguments will try each possible solution 5 times and show statistics on the results.

+This strategy seems to have about 5/6 success rate.

 ## Pick 5 words that give you the highest probability of getting the sixth guess correctly

     python3 evolve_five_guesses.py

 This script will run until killed.

-For games with a random solution, where each guess is a random word from the list of remaining valid words, the computer wins ~5/6 of the time.

-For each possible guess, what is the expected number of turns it will take to find the solution?

-for each possible solution:
-  run each possible game??
+In each round it will keep the most successful word groups from the last round, introduce some one-word variations on them, and add some entirely new randomly generated strategies.
+I don't know very much about genetic algorithms and did not even try recombination, but was able to generate some strategies that had a 90% success rate.